Gaotttt/Low-Electrode-Density-EEG-Microstate-Analysis/README.md

 # Low-Electrode-Density-EEG-Microstate-Analysis
 A novel deep learning framework enable reliable microstate analysis using just eight electrodes, significantly reducing dependence on costly high-density setups and advancing clinical monitoring of psychiatric brain disorders.

+The EEG dataset used in this study can be provided by the corresponding author pending scientific review and a completed material transfer agreement.
+Requests for the dataset should be submitted to: zhang_tianhong@126.com.
+The codebase for data preprocessing and analysis is openly accessible on GitHub (https://github.com/Gaotttt/Low-Electrode-Density-EEG-Microstate-Analysis.git).
+In addition, we provide an open-source platform (http://221.122.70.196:30794/micro-web/) that enable users to run the full workflow online.
+Researchers are encouraged to use these resources for replication and further studies.